oracle-samples/oracle-db-examples/optimizer/autonomous/stats_answering/README.md

 Run the enture example using the *example.sql* script.

+See an example of expected output in *example.lst*.

 Note that the performance characteristics of the queries will change if the *test_stats.sql* is executed more than once (depending on the server result cache, cursor cache and DML used on the fact table).
 Re-running the *make_fact.sql* will reset the test and yield the expected results.

 ### DISCLAIMER